Valcour Aime: Mansion

 In 1836, Valcour Aime exchanged with his wife's brother, Jacques Télesphore Roman, a tract of land for the Romans' house which had been the childhood home of his wife Joséphine.
 Jacques Roman and his wife began construction on a house the following year which was completed in 1839.
 They called the plantation Bon Séjour, but due to the alley (French allée) of oaks which had been planted a century before, it became known as Oak Alley Plantation.

-With a growing family and a friendly rivalry with his brother-in-law Jacques, Valcour remodeled the Romans' old French Colonial house into a spectacular new mansion.
-The new house was a typical double-galleried building with massive columns, but it had wings on each end that enclosed a rear courtyard, creating a very remarkable rear façade.
+With a growing family and a friendly rivalry with his brother-in-law Jacques, Valcour remodeled the Romans' old French Colonial house into a far larger mansion.
+The new house was a typical double-galleried building with massive columns, but it had wings on each end that enclosed a rear courtyard, creating a very detailed and ornate rear façade.
 Twin staircases on either side of the courtyard framed the rows of columns within.

 The interior of the mansion boasted sixteen rooms, including a grand banquet hall and private children's dining room on the first floor and private parlors, bedrooms, and a library on the second floor.
 The large central hall contained a solid marble staircase and marble floors.
 Also, marble of various colors was found throughout the house in mantels, wainscoting, and in the rear courtyard floor.